Electron-hole liquid in biological tissues under ultra high dose rate ionizing radiation: EHL without recombination

 \section{EHL without recombination}

-Here, we extend the EHL conjecture over the domain of biological materials.
 Unlike the `quantum EHL', charge carriers in biological substances strongly interact with atomic subsystems creating local atomic rearrangements, forming polarons or solvated electrons in a matter of picoseconds. \cite{emin2013,ghosh2020,bombile2018,conwell2020} Because they carry clouds of atomic deformations, their diffusivities are extremely low, making them qualitatively similar to ionic melts.
 Following the standard description of ionic systems, the binding energy in such biological EHL is given by,

-Here, $\kappa$ is the dielectric permittivity, $r$ is the nearest neighbor distance, and $\mathfrak{M}$ is the Madelung constant \cite{kittel1996,wikiMad,takenaka2024} accounting for interactions with charges beyond the nearest neighbors; typically, $\mathfrak{M}\sim 2$ varying between different structures.
+Here, $\kappa$ is the dielectric permittivity, $r$ is the nearest neighbor distance, and $\mathfrak{M}$ is the Madelung constant \cite{kittel1996,wikiMad,takenaka2024} accounting for interactions with charges beyond the nearest neighbors.
+Typically, $\mathfrak{M}\sim 2$ varying between different structures.
+However, it was argued based on both the experimental data and theoretical analysis that much higher values $\mathfrak{M}\gtrsim 10$ are possible in liquid systems.
+For definiteness, we will assume $\mathfrak{M}=2$ in our numerical estimates below.

 To establish the EHL criterion, it is natural to introduce a dimensionless parameter

 where $k_B$ is the Boltzmann's constant and $T$ is the absolute temperature; $k_BT=0.026$ eV for room temperature $T=300$ K. Depending on its $L$ value, a e-h system can behave as a low concentration plasma ($L\ll 1$), or EHL ($L\gtrsim 1$), or ionic crystal ($L\gg 1$).